prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The name of the AlertmanagerConfig resource which is used to generate the Alertmanager configuration.
+<p>name of the AlertmanagerConfig resource which is used to generate the Alertmanager configuration.
 It must be defined in the same namespace as the Alertmanager object.
 The operator will not enforce a <code>namespace</code> label for routes and inhibition rules.</p>
 </td>